ScUth/Maze-Project/DESCRIPTION.md

 ## Game Concept
 This is a maze game where the player find the path to the finished,
 But the game has 4 enemies spawn in each corner and there’s a gift somewhere in the maze.The enemy will come to you and when it touch you, you’re dead, and player have firearm that can shoot the enemy, the firearm will have a 1 second cool down with unlimited ammo and after you shoot some enemy the enemy will respawn in 1 minutes with madness, the speed of these madness enemy is $\times 2$ comparing to that enemy before death.
 This game also has a score system based on finished time, gift and how many do you kill the enemy.
-This game also has a level, if you pass you go to the next level, map larger, enemy walk faster.
+This game also has a level, if you pass you go to the next level, enemy walk faster.

 ## Object-Oriented Programming Implementation